sui8/NavigationEV3/README.md

 ### What Can I do?
 The sophisticated GUI allows you to intuitively place robots and control the EV3.
-!!THIS SOFTWARE AND CODE IS NOT DISTRIBUTED TO THE PUBLIC!!
+!!THIS SOFTWARE OR SOURCE CODE WILL NOT BE DISTRIBUTED TO THE GENERAL PUBLIC FREE OF CHARGE IN ANY CASE.
+CONTACT ME TO PURCHASE FOR A FEE (CONDITIONALLY).
+WE ALSO ACCEPT DONATIONS!!

 ### Main language and environment
 v1.0.0~ Python 3.8.2 (Windows 10 Pro,ver1909)
-v1.12.0~ Python 3.8.3 (Windows 10 Pro,ver1909)
+v1.12.0~ Python 3.8.3rc1 (Windows 10 Pro,ver1909)

 ## List of Functions